Before Investing In Penny Stocks You Should Understand What They Are

 Penny stocks usually have less liquidity than larger companies.
 This means that these stocks trade less dollar volume per day than blue chips.
 Based on this, investors of penny stocks may be forced to offer shares at lower prices in order to attract buyers.

 This is key to finding the best penny stocks to buy.
 Pay close attention to the average daily liquidity.
-This is in comparison to simply looking at the volume on a single day.
+This is in comparison to simply look at the volume on a single day.
 Penny stocks can breakout big one day and are completely quiet the next.
 So, finding active penny stocks to buy is important.

 The one day pops are great if you can profit quickly.
 But they usually are associated with promotions.
 Since these penny stock promotions can be fleeting, holding for longer than a day can be extremely risky.
 However, if you find a penny stock that has real news, complete financials, and no apparent promotion, it may be one to add to your list of penny stocks.